1. To use facilities at the Institute

 submit an Application for After-Hours Use.

-b)Submit the Application for After-Hours Use by 16:00 on the day before use to the administrative office
+b)Submit the Application for After-Hours Use by 16:00 on the day before

 to obtain permission.

-c)The Application for After-Hours Use should be stamped by the user and the person overseeing the
+c)The Application for After-Hours Use should be stamped by the user and

 corresponding course.